Allocation of Members

 - Kinesiology, Athletics, and Dance

 - Public Safety

-3. Officer elections should be completed in March.
-New Senator officers will take office at the end of the academic year, immediately following graduation.
-The Executive Committee will establish timelines for officer elections.
+- Officer elections shall be completed in March each year.
+New Senate officers will take office at the end of the academic year, immediately following The Executive Committee will establish timelines for officer elections.
 Nominations will take place at a Senate meeting and will be open for one week.
-Elections will be held at the following Senate meeting.
 At least one week prior to the meeting at which nominations take place, the Parliamentarian or designee will distribute information regarding elections and the elections timeline.
 Voting will be open for one week following the close of nominations.

-A committee under the general direction of the Parliamentarian (or designee) will open and count the ballots.
-No candidate for any office may participate in the counting of ballots.
+A committee under the general direction of the Parliamentarian (or designee) will tally the results of the electronic vote.
+No candidate for any office may participate in the tallying of the vote.

-4. An officer is limited to two consecutive terms in any one office.
-Officers may be elected to additional non‑consecutive terms.
+- An officer is limited to two consecutive terms in any one office.
+Officers may be elected to additional non-consecutive.

 Senate Officers and Executive Committee

-The officers of the Senate shall be a President, First Vice‑President, Second Vice‑President, Secretary, and Parliamentarian.
+The officers of the Senate shall be a President, First Vice-President, Second Vice-President, Secretary, and Parliamentarian.
 Each of these officers shall be duly elected Senators for the term they will be serving.
 The term of office shall be one year.